 What types of books should be included in the class library and how many?

 - Including books by favorite authors, good non-fiction, and books your students have shown interest in are all factors to consider when choosing books for your classroom library.

 - Be sure to include books you have read to the class in your classroom library.
 Nothing makes a book more appealing to a child than a book that the teacher has read aloud.
 Including books you have read aloud to your students in your classroom library also allows for independent practice of reading.
 Nothing is more rewarding than seeing your students fight over copies of Brown Bear, Brown Bear because they all feel comfortable and successful “reading” it independently.

 - The number of books included in a classroom library is simply as many as space and budget will allow.
 The more books children are exposed too, the more likely they will find ones that they like and which inspire them to learn to read and love books.

 - Don’t forget to include class made books.
 Class made books are very inexpensive ways to add books to your library area.
 I try to make one class made book for every theme that we study and add it to our class library or circulate it in a Buddy Bag.
 The possibilities are endless for class books and the children really love them because they helped in the process.
 Class made books will help inspire even the most reluctant reader to pick up a book.

-This is a common problem and one way that I have found to help solve this issue is to get creative.
-In some classrooms the library also doubles as the circle area or word wall area because there simply isn’t enough space to allow for a separate area.
-The most important thing is to provide access to as many books as possible.
+This is a very common problem, the best way to solve it is to get creative!
+In some classrooms, the library also doubles as the circle area or word wall area because there simply isn’t enough space to allow for a separate area.
+The most important thing is to provide your kids with access to as many books as possible.

-My students mistreat the books in the classroom library, what should I do?
+My students mistreat the books in the preschool classroom library, what should I do?